 };

-is the first thing that runs on page load to initialize the calendar.
-It looks complicated at first, but keep calm and look carefully – All it does is to set up the HTML interface:
+will run to initialize the calendar.
+It looks complicated at first, but keep calm and look carefully.
+All it does is set up the HTML interface.

 - Attach the add/edit event form click and submit handlers.